wazuh/wazuh-documentation/source/user-manual/registering/api/api-register-linux-unix.rst

       }
     }

-   For more information about API credentials and HTTPS support please follow the :ref:`Wazuh API configuration<api_configuration>`.
+   For more information about API credentials and HTTPS support follow the :ref:`Wazuh API configuration<api_configuration>`.

 2. Import the key to the agent: